 Want more tips on writing like a human?
-Try talking to this article about it.
+Talk to this article.

 We talk to people differently depending on how well we know them.
 So know who you’re talking to before you create your typeforms.
 It’s easier to build trust if you’re familiar with your audience.